Connected Manors

 Indigenous Land Use

-Native people used the land in a reciprocal way – wild foods were monitored and cultivated in-situ, shellfish and mollusk populations were purposefully managed, and people traveled to locations where food was abundant.
+Native people typically used the land in a reciprocal way – wild foods were monitored and cultivated in-situ, shellfish and mollusk populations were purposefully managed, and people traveled to locations where food was abundant.
 Land use was generally based on collective use – not individual ownership.
 Territories were defined by hunting grounds, cropland, and harvest locations, and boundaries were often marked by natural barriers like rivers and streams, mountains, etc.

-On the property that would eventually become Philipse Manor, Munsee Lunaape established a village at the confluence of the Nepperhan and Hudson Rivers – where migratory fish and shellfish were abundant and floodplain lands fertile for cultivating crops.
+On the property that would eventually become Philipse Manor, Munsee Lunaape people established a village at the confluence of the Nepperhan and Hudson Rivers – where migratory fish and shellfish were abundant and floodplain lands fertile for cultivating crops.
 Some bands like the Munsee had both winter and summer villages, and individuals or groups would often travel far afield for food acquisition, including hunting and fishing, or for religious purposes.

 For the Munsee in particular, land use was governed by their matrilineal inheritance structure.
 Children could count both biological father sand maternal uncles as “father,” but inheritance passed through their mother’s line.
-Munsee families were also matrilocal, meaning men left home to marry into another village, and girls usually stayed with their mothers, aunts, grandmothers, etc. Most family bands were egalitarian, and sachems, or leaders, ruled by consensus and were known for their powers of persuasion.
+Munsee families were also matrilocal, meaning men left home to marry into another village, and girls usually stayed with their mothers, aunts, grandmothers, etc. Most family bands were egalitarian, and their sachems, or leaders, ruled by consensus and were known for their powers of persuasion.

 Although territory disputes between the various Indigenous nations in the Americas were common, disputes almost always centered on land use, rather than ownership.
 Land use was tied very closely to sources of food and raw materials used for fuel and tools.
 Some less-populous bands would pay tribute to larger nations in exchange for protection, and conflicts were often resolved with condolence gifts.
 For the Munsee, their practices of out-marriage and tracking genealogy helped make connections with neighbors and bring diverse groups into the various bands as new family members.
 Although land use claims could be traced by lineage, especially by leaders overseeing groups spread over a large territory, the idea that an individual would own land in perpetuity to the exclusion of all others was foreign.